 - WarnerMedia (including Turner, HBO, Warner Bros. and Xandr)

 The company made a huge move on May 17th, 2021 when it announced an agreement to combine WarnerMedia with Discovery, Inc. (DISCA) to create a new global entertainment company.

 The transaction officially closed on April 8th, 2022.
 The new company is called Warner Bros.
 Discovery, Inc., which now trades on the Nasdaq under the new ticker symbol WBD.

 Source: Investor Presentation

-In addition, AT&T shareholders receive stock representing 71% of the new company, with Discovery shareholders owning 29%.
 The company will combine HBO Max and Discovery+ to compete in the direct-to-consumer business, bringing together names like HBO, Warner Bros., Discovery, CNN, HGTV, Food Network, TNT, TBS and more.